cornell-ece4750/ece4750-sec04-proc/docs/index.md

  - Jump: `jal, jalr`
  - Branch: `bne, beq, blt, bltu, bge, bgeu`

-In this discussion section, we provide you a simple processor implementation that implements ADD, LW, BNE, CSRR, and CSRW.
+In this discussion section, we provide you with a baseline processor implementation that implements ADD, LW, BNE, CSRR, and CSRW.
 The block diagram for how the control unit and datapath unit are composed is shown below.